LostArtefacts/TRX/docs/trx/lua/reference/UI.md

     - `trx.ui.Region.BOTTOM_RIGHT` = `8`
         The bottom right corner.

+- <a id="ui.Layer" name="ui.Layer"></a>[lua]`trx.ui.Layer`

+    Whether a widget is drawn below or above the engine interface.

+    Widgets use the lower layer by default.
+Use the upper layer for a console or a text field.
+Each region keeps space for both layers.

+    - `trx.ui.Layer.UNDER` = `0`
+        Below the engine interface.
+    - `trx.ui.Layer.OVER` = `1`
+        Above the engine interface.

 - <a id="ui.FrameStyle" name="ui.FrameStyle"></a>[lua]`trx.ui.FrameStyle`

     Which of the game's frames to draw.
 The look of each follows the menu style the player chose.